I wanted to share my vegan journey with you below.

 Especially when I first decided to have children.

-Becoming vegetarian or vegan was always something I had wanted to try and watching the documentary and seeing how much impact skipping meat can have on the environment and the animals really helped to convince me to try it.
+Becoming vegan was always something I had wanted to try.
+One night in my 20s after watching a documentary and seeing how much impact skipping meat can have on the environment and the animals really helped to convince me to try it.

 Overnight I went vegan and found it quite enjoyable and easy.
 I loved learning to be more creative in the kitchen to come up with recipes.